Galilean cannon

-A Galilean cannon is a device that demonstrates conservation of linear momentum.
+In physics, a Galilean cannon (named after Galileo Galilei) is a device that demonstrates conservation of linear momentum.
 It comprises a stack of balls, starting with a large, heavy ball at the base of the stack and progresses up to a small, lightweight ball at the top.
-The basic idea is that this stack of balls can be dropped to the ground and almost all of the kinetic energy in the lower balls will be transferred to the topmost ball - which will rebound to many times the height from which it was dropped.
+The basic idea is that when this stack of balls is dropped to the ground each ball, from bottom to top, will collide with a lower ball that is already moving upward after its collision with the ground respectively the ball under it.
+The theoretical limit for the upward speed of the top ball of a two-ball cannon with perfectly elastic balls and a large mass difference is three times the falling speed before the collision.
+The speed ratio is multiplied throughout the sequence of upward collisions during the bounce so that the topmost ball will rebound to many times the height from which it was dropped.
 At first sight, the behavior seems highly counter-intuitive, but in fact is precisely what conservation of momentum predicts.
+The result can be derived by assuming small gaps between the balls and considering each collision separately.

 The principal difficulty is in keeping the configuration of the balls stable during the initial drop.
 Early descriptions involve some sort of glue/tape, tube, or net to align the balls.
 A modern version of the Galilean cannon was sold by Edmund Scientific Corporation and is still sold as the "Astro Blaster".
 In this device, a heavy wire is threaded through all of the balls to keep them accurately aligned - but the principle is the same.
 The resulting rebound is quite powerful; in fact, eye safety issues became so prevalent that this toy now comes with safety goggles.

+Physics professor Brian Greene has used the Galilean cannon to illustrate the rebound mechanisms underlying a supernova explosion.

 It is possible to demonstrate the principle more simply with just two balls, such as a basketball and a tennis ball.
 If an experimenter balances the tennis ball on top of the basketball and drops the pair to the ground, the tennis ball will rebound to many times the height from which it was released.